-I was awarded an American Sociological Association’s Doctoral Dissertation Research Improvement Grant (DDRIG) in 2023, and I am a currently a Population Reference Bureau (PRB) U.S. Policy Communications Training Program Fellow.
-My research has been published in the Society and Mental Health, Social Psychology Quarterly, Social Science & Medicine, Journal of Marriage and Family, and Sociology of Race and Ethnicity.
+Emily’s research has been recognized by the American Sociological Association, including a 2023 Doctoral Dissertation Research Improvement Grant (DDRIG), and she was a 2023-24 a Population Reference Bureau (PRB) U.S. Policy Communications Training Program Fellow.
+Her research has been published in the Society and Mental Health, Social Psychology Quarterly, Social Science & Medicine, Journal of Marriage and Family, and Sociology of Race and Ethnicity.

-To learn more about my ongoing work, visit my Current Research section.
+To learn more about her ongoing work, visit my Current Research section.

 Upcoming Presentations

-“Gendered Legitimacy in the Sick Role: A Survey Experiment of Gender-typed Head Pain.”
-Society for the Study of Social Problems (SSSP) Annual Meeting: Montreal, Canada.
+“Gendered Legitimacy in the Sick Role: A Survey Experiment of Gender-typed Head Pain.” (with Caroline Brooks) Society for the Study of Social Problems (SSSP) Annual Meeting: Montreal, Canada.
 August 2024.

 “Cultivating, Managing, and Leveraging Authority: How Allied Health Professionals Negotiate Authority to Provide Patient Care.”
 American Sociological Association (ASA) Annual Meeting: Montreal, Canada.
 August 2024.